VinylNerd/ThinkPad-T440P-OpenCore/README.md

 If you don't have MacOS installed, we will cover how to install MacOS on your system.

-If you wish to dual boot please use another drive for windows and i suggest disabling the drive with MacOS on it in BIOS while using windows to avoid windows update fucking with the EFI or other parts of MacOS
+If you wish to dual boot please use another drive for windows and i suggest disabling the drive with MacOS on it in BIOS while using windows to avoid windows update messing with the EFI or other parts of MacOS

 Follow this guide to learn how create a USB installer - https://www.macworld.co.uk/how-to/bootable-mac-installer-3575875/